smarttransit-ai/transit-gym/README.md

 ### Step 8.
 Configure and run simulation
 Set up the configuration file with output parameters: [newChatt_addBUS.sumocfg](https://github.com/hdemma/transit-simulator/blob/master/SUMO_simulation/newChatt_addBUS_wMEANoutput.sumocfg).
-The above configuration will generate three output files:
+This configuration will generate three output files:
 * Edge-based output mentioned in step 7.
 * Bus stop output.
 This output contains the information about each vehicle's scheduled <stop>: time of arrival and departure, stopping place and number of persons that were loaded and unloaded.
 The information is generated every time a stop ends.
 * Full output which contains informtation about every edge, lane, vehicle and traffic light for each time step